mcvoid/mcvoid.github.io/content/_index.md

 8. **AC and `HP`** Any damage received is first reduced by your `AC` score.
 If `AC` cannot reduce it to `0`, then the remainder is taken from your `HP`.
 Once `HP` is `0`, the remaining damage dealt is taken from the relevant ability score.
 Physical damage reduces `STR`, while other effects like magic or poisons may affect `DEX` or `WIL` instead.
 9. **Critical Damage** The moment your `HP` reaches `0` as a result of taking damage, roll a `STR` save.
 On a failure, you gain `1 fatigue`, you are disabled and can only moan for help and try to crawl to safety.
 10. **Equipment Slots** You have `10` equipment slots to start, `4` of which are considered to be worn or carried.
 Each piece of equipment you take with you (except coins) takes up equipment slots.
 Most equipment takes up `1` slot.
 Small items can be grouped into a single slot.
 Bulky items use `2` slots.
 If you have no unused equipment slots, you cannot carry any more equipment and are considered `deprived`.
 Carrying a person is considered bulky.
 Equipment abilities can only be activated while wearing or carrying them.
-11. **Fatigue** You may gain fatigue from various sources such as critical damage or being downed from ability score damage.
+11. **Fatigue** You may gain fatigue from various sources such as extreme heat or cold, multiple days without sleep, critical damage, or being downed from ability score damage.
 Each point of `fatigue` gained renders a single `inventory` slot unusable.
+If this leaves you with no usable inventory slots, you are `fatigued`.
+If you have more items equipped than you have usable slots, you must drop the remaining equipment.
 A full day of rest in a safe location with food and drink removes `1 fatigue`.
 11. **Deprivation** Extreme environments, magical effects, and having all usable equipment slots filled causes you to be `deprived`.
 While `deprived`, you cannot restore `HP`, `STR`, `DEX`, nor `WIL` by resting.
 12. **Healing** Resting allows damage to be recovered to the max score. `HP` can be restored with a few minutes of rest. `STR`, `DEX`, and `WIL` need a full day of rest in a safe location with food and drink to be restored.
 Temporary injuries can only have their effects removed with a week of bedrest and a skilled healer.

 ## Combat

 When combat starts, the game gets a little more structured.
-There's two ways to run combat: `tactical play` or `casual play`.
 Combat happens in the following sequence:

 1. **Roll initiative** Everyone makes a `DEX` save.
 2. **Surprise Turn** Everyone who passed the save takes their turn.